A Functional Model for Structure Learning and Parameter Estimation in Continuous Time Bayesian Network: An Application in Identifying Patterns of Multiple Chronic Conditions: Case Study: Identifying Patterns of Multiple Chronic Conditions

 \subsection{Structure and Parameter Learning}

-To identify the optimal value of the tuning parameter ($\lambda$) of the group regularization method for structure and parameter learning, we use cross validation error based based on several $\lambda$ values ($0,10^0, 10^1, 10^2,....,10^6$).
-Figure \ref{Figure:Lambda_Tuning} shows the cross validation error for different $\lambda$ values.
+To identify the optimal value of the tuning parameter ($\lambda$) of the group regularization method for structure and parameter learning, we use cross-validation error based on several $\lambda$ values ($0,10^0, 10^1, 10^2,....,10^6$).
+Figure \ref{Figure:Lambda_Tuning} shows the cross-validation error for different $\lambda$ values.

 We attain the structure of the functional CTBN and the conditional intensities based on the parameters estimated using the optimal value of $\lambda = 10^3$.
 Figure \ref{Figure:Transition_Explain} illustrates the heatmap of the estimated parameters ($\beta$) of the proposed CTBN based on $\lambda = 10^3$.
-As shown in figure \ref{Figure:Lambda_Tuning} and \ref{Figure:Transition_Explain}, setting $\lambda = 10^3$ not only provides considerably low (cross validation) error, but also significantly reduces the number of (non zero) parameters (an sparsity ratio of 64.75\%).
+As shown in figure \ref{Figure:Lambda_Tuning} and \ref{Figure:Transition_Explain}, setting $\lambda = 10^3$ not only provides considerably low (cross validation) error, but also significantly reduces the number of (non zero) parameters ({a} sparsity ratio of 64.75\%).

-Figure \ref{Figure:Transition_Explain} explains the heatmap of the estimated parameters of the learned FCTBN model, which is equivalent to the graphical model presented in figure \ref{Figure:CTBN_Illustration_1}.
-To identify the final structure of the FCTBN, considering the sparse learned parameter matrix in figure \ref{Figure:Transition_Explain}, if all parameters (coefficients) of the Poisson regression connecting a parent node to a child node are zero, there exist no edge between them.
-On the other hand if there exist a non zero parameter for the Poisson regression mode connecting a parent node to a child node, there exist an edge between the two nodes, where the strength of the connection represented by the conditional intensity value.
+Figure \ref{Figure:Transition_Explain} {provides} the heatmap of the estimated parameters of the learned functional CTBN model, which is equivalent to the graphical model presented in figure \ref{Figure:CTBN_Illustration_1}.
+To identify the final structure of the functional CTBN, considering the sparse learned parameter matrix in figure \ref{Figure:Transition_Explain}, if all parameters (coefficients) of the Poisson regression connecting a parent node to a child node are zero, there exist{s} no edge between them.
+On the other hand, if there exists a non zero parameter for the Poisson regression {model} connecting a parent node to a child node, there exist{s} an edge between the two nodes, where the strength of the connection {is} represented by the conditional intensity value.